hoferm/tmpgb/README.md

 # tmpgb
-Game Boy emulator written in C. WIP!
+Game Boy emulator written in C. This is a toy project to learn more about emulation and hardware.
+WIP!

 ## Building

 ### Prerequisites
 - SDL2

-### Windows
-Put the SDL2.dll into project root and build with `make`.

 ### Linux
 Install SDL2 and build with `make`.